Patriziabattisti/patriziabattisti.github.io/README.md

 # MySwitchWebsite
-exercice where I create a website about myself
+exercice where I create a website about myself in a simple format